huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 # 3. Call peak and features generation

-In this step, we extract the reads on chr 3 for simplification.
+In this step, we only consider peaks on chr 3 for simplification.

 Features for peak correction are listed below: